-1. The following actions can be performed on this tab:

-- An Alias Name can be edited by double-clicking the Alias Name in the designated row, and then making your modifications. - If an Organizational Unit (OU) has been deleted from the LDAP directory but has already been added to the alias list, the list can be reloaded by clicking the Reload OU List button.
+- 1. The following actions can be performed on this tab: - An Alias Name can be edited by double-clicking the Alias Name in the designated row, and then making your modifications. - If an Organizational Unit (OU) has been deleted from the LDAP directory but has already been added to the alias list, the list can be reloaded by clicking the Reload OU List button.
 When clicking this button, the Search in Progress box opens and the domain becomes inactive and will need to be reactivated. - By default, all items are selected for inclusion in the alias list, as indicated by a check mark in the Alias Enabled checkbox.
 To deselect an item, click the checkbox to remove the check mark. - To select or deselect all items in the list, click the Enable/Disable All button.
 This button lets you toggle between these two operations. - 2.
-If any modifications were made on this tab, click Save. - 3.
-Click Next to go to the Default Rule tab.
+After all entries have been made in these wizard tabs, click Activate to activate the domain.